netxms/netxms-doc/admin/user-management.rst

 Integration with LDAP
 =====================

-NetXMS can be integrated with LDAP.
-LDAP users and groups are added to NetXMS database and afterwards can be used for login in to NetXMS system.
-LDAP users are also inserted into groups as per LDAP.
-(Available since: NetXMS 1.2.15)
+.. since:: 1.2.15

-Limitations:
+NetXMS can perform one-way synchronization of users and groups with external LDAP server.
+User list replica is refreshed automatically.

-If user with the same login name already exists, the LDAP user will not be created.
-So it is not possible to add from LDAP user with name "admin" and group with name "Everyone".
+Already existing NetXMS users or groups will not be modified during initial synchronization (e.g. user "admin" or group "Everyone").

 LDAP synchronization configuration
 ----------------------------------

-LDAP synchronization parameters:
+Server parameters controlling LDAP synchronization:

 .. list-table::
    :header-rows: 1